Brian1226/Priority-Queue/Specification.md

 ## Triggers

-The user selects "Create new note" option
+The user clicks on the "Create new note" option

 ## Primary Sequence